dodoburner/math-magicians/README.md

 - Thank you Microverse for providing me with this project
 - Hat tip to the official React documentation, Scrimba's free React course and Frontend Masters intro to React for the knowledge
-- Thank you NickWantsToCode from creating the [math quote api](https://forum.freecodecamp.org/t/created-random-quote-generator-api/163596)
+- Thank you NickWantsToCode for creating the [math quote api](https://forum.freecodecamp.org/t/created-random-quote-generator-api/163596)

 ## 📝 License